Dany Garcia: Relationships

 Garcia met Dwayne Johnson while both were University of Miami college students, and they were married on May 3, 1997.
-By marrying Johnson she joined the Samoan Anoa'i family.
-They have one child together.
+They have one child together, professional wrestler Simone Johnson.
 On June 1, 2007, the couple announced they were divorcing amicably.
-The divorce was finalized in May 2008 and Garcia now serves as Johnson’s global strategic advisor.
-In 2014, Garcia married bodybuilder and The Garcia Companies’s Chief Health & Fitness Brand Officer, Dave Rienzi.
+The divorce was finalized in May 2008, and Garcia is now Johnson's global strategic advisor.
+In 2014, Garcia married bodybuilder and The Garcia Companies' Chief Health and Fitness Brand Officer, Dave Rienzi.
 They reside in Los Angeles and Orlando and have four dogs.

 Interests and hobbies

 Garcia is a bodybuilder and often credits the sport for shaping her relentless nature in business.
-She first competed in 2011 and went on to earn her IFBB Pro card in 2014.
+She first competed in 2011 and went on to earn her International Fitness and Bodybuilding Federation pro card in 2014.
 She was the first-ever Women's Physique Division athlete to be signed to the Weider roster.

 Garcia holds several board positions.
-In 2008, she founded the Beacon Experience, as part of the nationwide “I Have a Dream” foundation that encourages at-risk students to continue their educations beyond high school.
-She was elected to be on Pediatrix Medical Group, Inc's board of directors that same year.
-Garcia serves on the University of Miami Board of Trustees and as President of the University of Miami Alumni Association.
+In 2008, she founded the Beacon Experience as part of the nationwide I Have a Dream Foundation that encourages at-risk students to continue their education beyond high school.
+The same year, she was elected to the board of directors for Pediatrix Medical Group, Inc.'s.
+Garcia is a trustee at the University of Miami and is the current president of the University of Miami Alumni Association.